BloodOrange1866/LSTM-AutoEncoders-for-Anomoly-Detection/README.md

 ### Model Details

-Standard parameters have been set for this model, the representation size is N=32.
-The model uses two LSTM layers in the encoder as well as decoder.
-The model could do with some hyperparameter exploration to choose the most appropriate parameters.

 ## Evaluation

 This section discusses the evalaution of the chosen approach.
 For reference, I did not perform any hyperparameter exploration such as a [grid search](https://scikit-learn.org/stable/modules/grid_search.html).
 I simply tinkered with the architecture manually.